 TEST 2: Coolant Shooting Out From Open Radiator

 Remove the radiator's cap.
 Check to see if there is coolant in the radiator.
-If the radiator is empty then add some water or coolant to bring it up to the radiator's neck level.
+If the radiator is empty, add some water or coolant to bring it up to the radiator's neck level.

-Now, have a helper crank the engine, while you stand at a safe distance from the open radiator.
+Crank the engine with the help of helper, while you stand at a safe distance from the open radiator.